-In case OEM recommends frequency by both distance and duration, both calculations should be performed, and most conservative frequency should be considered for the carbon footprint estimation.
+In case the manufacturer or supplier recommends frequency by both distance and duration, both calculations should be performed, and most conservative frequency should be considered for the carbon footprint estimation.

 In case traction batteries and fuel cells systems are designed in the way that no replacement is needed during the vehicle lifetime, they shall not be included in the life cycle analysis.
-This is generally the case of passenger cars, however, due to the major impact of battery and fuel cell on the vehicle lifecycle analysis, the exclusion of these systems from the study shall be checked and justified
+This is generally the case of [light duty vehicles], however, due to the major impact of battery and fuel cell on the vehicle lifecycle analysis, the exclusion of these systems from the study shall be checked and justified.

 Methodology for calculating the need for traction battery replacement(s)